sape-ru/enterprise-exception/docs/hde/en/dummies/customizable-exception.md

         self::FORBIDDEN_UNRELIABLE => [
-            'message'    => 'The operation is forbidden for unreliable users', 'message_fe' => 'Please verify your email first', // frontend replacement for this exception only 'show_fe'    => true, // you can enable it now when the 'message_fe' property is specified ],
+            'message'    => 'The operation is forbidden for unreliable users', 'message_fe' => 'Please verify your email first', // frontend replacement for this exception only 'show_fe'    => true, // you can enable it now when 'message_fe' property is specified ],
         // ...
     ];